yours-truly/frontend/README.md

 ## Boilerplate

-This package provides some configurations for maintaining consistent coding between different projects, editors and IDEs.
+This package provides some configurations for maintaining consistent coding between different projects, editors and IDEs like Babel, ESLint, Git and others

-- Babel
-- ESLint
-- Editors/IDEs
-- Git
-- Crawling

 ## Component Library
 - [Component Library](component-library)